griptape-ai/griptape-docs/docs/griptape-cloud/dev-preview-faq.md

 When you are signed in to Griptape Cloud in a browser, click the circular pink Intercom button at the lower right corner of the screen, and then send us a message.
 We look forward to your feedback, bug reports, and feature suggestions.
 We’d also be happy to help you troubleshoot problems.

+__Are there limits?
+How many Griptape Cloud apps can I create and run?__

+During the preview phase you can have up to 10 apps at a time, and each app can have up to 10 concurrently active runs.
+Each deployment is limited to 10MB in size.

+__I have a friend/colleague who would love to try Griptape Cloud.
+How can I nominate them to be invited?__

+Tell them to apply for early access using the web form, and then drop us a note in Intercom to let us know.

+__Will you be charging money for Griptape Cloud?__

+During this preview phase, you can use Griptape Cloud free of charge.